CZ-NIC/knot/doc/reference.rst

 catalog-template
 ----------------

-For the catalog-member zones, the specified configuration template will be applied.
+For the catalog member zones, the specified configuration template will be applied.

+Multiple catalog templates may be defined.
+The first one is used unless the member zone has the *group* property defined, matching another catalog template.

 ..
 NOTE::
    This option must be set if and only if :ref:`zone_catalog-role` is *interpret*.